addeective/mv3keepAlive/README.md

 ```

-Remark: source is provided in mv3keepalive/ if you want to use your own version.
-In this case, you will have to replace the "ids" with your new keepalive extension id.
+Remark: source is provided in mv3keepalive/ so you can post your own version.
+Should you do that, you will have to replace the "ids" section content with your own keepalive extension id.